TAHDataJamCanada2021/Data-Lionesses/README.md

 ## 2. Objective

 Domestic trafficking via ground transport is a serious problem in Canada.
 Our objective is therefore to propose a framework to facilitate reporting of trafficking suspicions by drivers.
-Collections of reports can then be used to gain insights on high-risk areas and routes for trafficking, aiding law enforment to catch perpetrators.
+Collections of reports can then be used to gain insights on high-risk areas and routes for trafficking, aiding law enforcement to catch perpetrators.

 ## 3. Solution/Data use case description